Granma (newspaper): Editions

 The normal edition is published six days a week (not Sundays) and runs to eight pages plus occasional supplements.

 Digital Format

-The first website for Granma was created in August of 1996, making Granma the first media organization in Cuba to have a website.
+The first website for Granma was created in August 1996, making Granma the first media organization in Cuba to have a website.
 The Granma daily news was first published on a separate website in July 1997, and the two sites were later merged.
 The website includes versions of the newspaper in five languages other than Spanish, and updates all of these versions daily.